Darebin Falcons: 2005–2015: VWFL dominance

 In July 2005, the club moved to AH Capp Reserve; a purpose-built venue including football, soccer and cricket grounds, training facilities and a two-storey building for change rooms and social events, where the club were sole tenants.
-The site, located alongside the Merri Creek, was developed as part of an upgrade of sporting facilities for the 2006 Commonwealth Games, which were set to be hosted in Melbourne.
+The site, located alongside the Merri Creek, was developed as part of an upgrade of sporting facilities for the 2006 Commonwealth Games, which were hosted in Melbourne.
 Darebin returned to the grand final in 2005 but lost to their opponents Melbourne University.

 Darebin again progressed to the finals in 2006, but suffered a 35-point loss to University in the semi-final.
 However, the Falcons still managed to progress to the grand final, setting up a rematch of the previous year's decider at Whitten Oval.
 Darebin started as underdogs due to a string of losses to University during the season, but won 13.7 (85) to 5.7 (37) after a tight first-half contest gave way to a streak of nine straight goals from Darebin, ensuring their first premiership in a decade.
 Despite the 48-point difference on the scoreboard, the match was still reported as a close and exciting game, characterised by skilled and contested play, pack marks and attacking forays effected by the teams' centre half-forwards.
 Kathy Zacharopoulos, a Darebin midfielder, won the Lisa Hardeman Medal as best on ground, while Alisha Habib, Julia Boyle and Moana Hope kicked multiple goals apiece for the Falcons.
 The match was attended by roughly 1000 people.

-Darebin dominated the 2007 season, finishing unbeaten, atop the ladder and conceding a mere 387 points in their 14 wins.
+Darebin dominated the 2007 season, finishing unbeaten atop the ladder and conceding a mere 387 points in their 14 wins.
 The club defeated University by 10 points in the semi-final, but for the third consecutive year, the rivals faced off in the grand final.
 At Preston City Oval (then known as NAB Oval), in front of a 1000-strong crowd, University enjoyed a fast start, kicking 7.0 (42) to take a 13-point lead into half-time.
 However, in the third quarter the Falcons answered with four consecutive goals while keeping their opponents scoreless, and went on to win 10.10 (70) to 8.0 (48).
 Hope kicked three goals for the Falcons while Roi Boutsikakis, a Darebin back, was named best on ground.